Residence permit

 Investors can’t acquire Greece citizenship by purchasing real estate or securities.
 They need to obtain a Golden Visa and then meet all requirements for citizenship by naturalisation.

-Golden Visa holders can apply for citizenship after 7 years of continuous living in the country.
+Golden Visa holders can apply for citizenship after seven years of continuous living in the country.
 Greek legislation also requires citizenship applicants to prove their knowledge of the Greek language and the country’s geography and history.
 They must pass the “Panhellenic” exam with more than 80% of the total score.

 Greece allows its citizens to have multiple citizenships at once.
 Investors do not have to reject their first citizenship if their country of origin does not require it.

-2. The minimum investment threshold is to increase to €400,000, and in regions experiencing high demand for property, it will be €800,000.
+2. The minimum investment threshold is €400,000—800,000 in regions experiencing high demand for property.

 3. The Golden Visa appeals to investors seeking to secure a residence permit for themselves and their families, offering the added advantage of living in a seashore villa and enjoying visa-free travel within the Schengen Area.

-4. When buying a property, an investor pays a one-time tax of 3,09% of its value.
+4. When buying a property, an investor pays a one-time tax of 3.09% of its value.

 Immigrant Invest is a licensed agent for citizenship and residence by investment programs in the EU, the Caribbean, Asia, and the Middle East.
 Take advantage of our global 15-year expertise — schedule a meeting with our investment programs experts.

-Will you obtain a residence permit in Greece?
+Will you obtain residence by investment in Greece?

 Practical Guide

-Will you obtain a residence permit in Greece?
+Will you obtain residence by investment in Greece?

 Frequently Asked Questions